Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 If you have any issues or questions while following this flow, contact the Amplitude team.

+## Time-based import

+For Amplitude's time-based import option, it's best practice to use a monotonically increasing timestamp value.
+This value should indicate **when** the record was loaded into the source table the SQL configuration is querying from (often referred to as a "server upload time").
+The warehouse import tool brings data into Amplitude is by continually updating the maximum value of the column referenced in the *Timestamp Column Name* input within the Import Config UI with each subsequent import.

+!!!example

+    Upon first import, Amplitude imports all the data returned from the query configured in the Import Config.
+Amplitude saves a reference of the maximum timestamp referenced in the *Timestamp Column Name*: `timestamp_1`.
+Upon subsequent import, Amplitude imports all data from the previously saved timestamp (`timestamp_1`), to what's now the new maximum timestamp (`timestamp_2`).
+After that import, Amplitude saves `timestamp_2` as the new maximum timestamp.

 ## Mandatory data fields

 You must include the mandatory fields for the data type when creating the SQL query.
 These tables outline the mandatory and optional fields for each data type.
 You can include other columns beyond those listed here.